synacor/nginx-module-txid120/README.md

 ## Setup

 This is an Nginx module; it is meant to be used on an nginx proxy at the edge of your datacenter.
 This module will fill a variable named ``$txid120`` for use in an Nginx directive like [``proxy_set_header``](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_set_header).
-Set a header (maybe ``Txid``?) on every request entering your network.
+Set a header (maybe ``Txid``?) using the value of this variable on every request entering your network.
 If you use the same Nginx instance to also handle requests between services already within your network, don't reassign the header for those requests - the idea is that all requests related to the original end user request have the same Transaction ID.

 In the simplest case, you can do something like this: